Josh-Zirena/bikestore-api/README.md

-Before starting the server please create a .env variable for the MongoDB Atlas PW to ensure successful connection to the database.
+Before starting the server please create an .env file for the MongoDB password to ensure successful connection to the database.
+The expected variable name for the password should be ZZPW.

 To start the server enter in the command line `npm run start`